Prof. Dr. Melissa Siegel

 Profile

-Melissa Siegel is a Professor of Migration Studies and Head of Migration Studies at the Maastricht Graduate School of Governance and UNU-MERIT where she manages several migration research projects, coordinates the Migration Studies Specialization as part of the Master’s Program in Public Policy and Human Development and formerly headed the Migration Management Diploma Program.
-She is Co-Director of the Maastricht Center for Citizenship, Migration and Development (MACIMIDE).
-She currently holds the Chair of the UNU Migration Network and is a Research Associate at the Center on Migration, Policy and Society (COMPAS) at the University of Oxford.
-She is also on the advisory board of the Migration Policy Center, EUI and was formerly on the board of the Hague Process on Refugees and Migration.
+Melissa Siegel is a Professor of Migration Studies at the United Nations University-MERIT and Maastricht University, where she manages several migration research projects, coordinates the Migration Studies Specialization as part of the Master’s Program in Public Policy and Human Development and formerly headed the Migration Management Diploma Program.
+She has more than 10 years of management experience and 18 years of experience in the field of migration, public policy and development.
+She is Co-Director and heads the Migration and Development research theme of the Maastricht Center for Citizenship, Migration and Development (MACIMIDE).
+She currently holds the Chair of the UNU Migration Network and positions as a Research Associate at the Center on Migration, Policy and Society (COMPAS) at the University of Oxford.
+She is also on the advisory board of the Migration Policy Center, EUI, the International Institute of Social Studies (ISS), Erasmus University Rotterdam and was formerly on the board of The Hague Process on Refugees and Migration.
 She has done visiting research fellowships at Harvard University, the Kiel Institute for the World Economy and the University of Oxford.
-She has advised, worked on or headed projects for several governments and international organisations.
-She is also regularly involved in migration-related trainings/capacity building for governments and international organizations as well as teaching at the Bachelor’s, Master’s and PhD level.
-She has also given advice at the United Nations and European Commission on migration issues.
-Her main research interests lie in the causes and consequences of migration with a strong emphasis on the linkages between migration and development.

 Education